preluis/Analytics-Case/README.md

 ## Environment Setup

-This project utilizes the following tools and technologies:
+This project uses the following tools and technologies:

 - SQLite: A relational database for storing and querying data.
 - SQLite Studio: A graphical client for managing and visualizing SQLite databases.
 - Jupyter Lab (Anaconda Navigator): An interactive development environment used for running Python code and SQL queries.

-Make sure you have these tools installed on your system before running the code.
+Before running the code, ensure that you have these tools installed on your system.

 ## Setup Instructions

+Follow the below instructions to set up the required environment:

 1. SQLite Installation: (https://sqlite.org/download.html)
 2. SQLite Studio Installation: (https://sqlitestudio.pl/)
 3. Jupyter Lab (Anaconda Navigator) Installation: (https://www.anaconda.com/download).

 ## Project Structure

+The project has the following structure:

 - /data: Folder containing the database files and the database (only for drive version).
 - /diagram: Folder with a slice of the table structure from the Data Warehouse Environment (diagram/table_diagram.png) and the code used to generate these diagrams on file (diagram/table_diagram.txt).